 English has a pre-eminent place in education and in society.
-A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
+A high-quality education in English will teach pupils to speak and write fluently, so that they can communicate their ideas and emotions to others.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
-Literature, especially, plays a key role in such development.
-Reading also enables pupils both to acquire knowledge and to build on what they already know.
+Reading also enables pupils to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society.

 - English is the most important life-skill that we can teach the children at Lytchett Matravers Primary School and is often the ‘keystone’ for other areas of learning.